Psykotikism/Mutant_Tanks/README.md

 It may be due to one or more of the following:

-- The `Tank Enabled` KeyValue setting for that Super Tank may be set to 0 or doesn't exists at all which defaults to 0.
+- The `Tank Enabled` setting for that Super Tank may be set to 0 or doesn't exists at all which defaults to 0.
-- You have created a new Super Tank and didn't raise the maximum value of `st_typerange`.
+- You have created a new Super Tank and didn't raise the maximum value of `Type Range`.
-- You have misspelled one of the KeyValues settings.
+- You have misspelled one of the settings.
-- You are still using the `Tank Character` KeyValue setting which is no longer used since v8.16.
+- You are still using the `Tank Character` setting which is no longer used since v8.16.
 - You didn't set up the Super Tank properly.
 - You are missing quotation marks.
 - You have more than 500 Super Tanks in your config file.